namor5772/WeatherStation/RaspberryPI/README.md

 * cd home/pi/logs
 * more cronlog

-To have wwwRP.py run we need to create (touch) a utility file:
+To have wwwRP.py run we need to create (touch) utility files with appropriate permissions:

 * cd /
 * cd var/tmp
 * touch text.txt
+* sudo chmod 0777 text.txt
+* touch text_bak.txt
+* sudo chmod 0777 text_bak.txt

 For testing wwwRP.py you can comment out the above crontab line (with #) and reboot.
 You can then edit and/or run the script from the IDLE GUI but to retain appropriate permissions adjust the **Command:** line in the properties of the **Python3 (IDLE)** app to include sudo, ie to be:

 * sudo /usr/bin/idle-python3.7

 Start Idle with the Python 3.7.3 Shell from Programming => Python 3 (IDLE).
 Open and edit/run the /home/pi/roman/wwwRP.py script.

+**IMPORTANT:** Do not run www.RP.py from IDLE when it is already running in the background through crontab.
+This will cause mysterious serial comm errors.